Operational quantum theory without predefined time: Results

-A cyclic circuit does not mean the transmission of information back in time relative to the standard background time.
-For instance, in the specific case depicted in green in Fig.~\ref{AandB}, the global operation in the region between Alice and Bob has as its inputs the outputs of the parties, and as its outputs their inputs.
-However, the transmission from input to output effected by the box is localized between $B'_1$ to $C'_2$, and the time of $B'_1$ is before the time of $C'_2$.
+A cyclic circuit does not mean transmission of information back in time relative to our usual time.
+While the operation in the region between Alice and Bob in Fig.~\ref{AandB} is connected to the local operations in a loop, its input and output systems do not generally have well defined times.
+When they do (the case of the control bit having value exactly $0$ or exactly $1$), the two input systems $B'_1$ and $D'_1$ are associated with different times just like the output systems $A_2'$ and $C_2'$, and the information transmission respects the time ordering.
+For example, in the specific case depicted in green, the transmission from input to output effected by the box is localized between $B'_1$ to $C'_2$, and the time of $B'_1$ is before the time of $C'_2$.
 The time of $B'_1$ is after the time of $A'_2$, but there is no transmission of information from $B'_1$ to $A'_2$.
-Similarly, the time of $D'_1$ is after the times of both outputs, but there is no transmission of information from $D'_1$ to the outputs.
-In the general case, the actual times of these events, if they could be measured, would analogously be in agreement with the direction of information transmission.
-(We note that even more general situations where the time of these input and outputs is indefinite may be obtained, if the control system determining the order is in a superposition and it is sent together with the outcomes of the last party into the laboratory of a third party, Charlie, so that the Charlie's measurements can erase the information about the time \cite{GOC}.)

-The above example is a demonstration that the standard circuit paradigm does not capture all scenarios involving closed-box operations even in scenarios obtained without post-selection in agreement with the known laws of quantum mechanics (the same holds also for classical probabilistic theories, since the above argument holds also for purely classical operations).
-The more general circuit paradigm that we have introduced, however, can describe these scenarios.

-\section{Dropping the assumption of predefined time}
+\subsection{Dropping the assumption of predefined time}

 The fact that the situation in the previous example corresponds to a cyclic circuit without an actual transmission of information back in time illustrates the fact that the circuit structures in the more general framework we are considering are logical structures, in which the order of operations does not necessarily correspond to time.
 But if time is not the ordering of operations, then what is it?